Hosts Gene & Julie Gates

 Traffic Reporter Patrick McMahon

 Born in Raleigh and raised in Wilson, NC, Traffic Reporter Patrick McMahon discovered his love for radio while broadcasting on East Carolina University’s WZMB 91.3 FM.
 Upon graduation, he worked in New Bern and Raleigh where you may have heard him use the name “Crash” on the air (he’s trying to forget those crazy years in his 20s).
 As a “grown-up” Patrick is a hipster living inside the Beltline in the same house where his mother grew-up, probably drinking a craft beer.
 He has a soft spot in his heart for educators: his mother is a retired teacher/administrator, his dad is a retired superintendent, and his sister is a current Wake County principal.
-A newlywed who tied the knot last November, Patrick enjoys taking weekend roadtrips with his bride Angela, and they recently added a puppy to their family.
+Patrick enjoys taking weekend roadtrips with his bride Angela, and they recently added a puppy to their family.